tarakantaacharya/SecureConnect/frontend/README.md

-# MERN Practice - Frontend
+# Frontend

-This is the frontend part of the MERN (MongoDB, Express, React, Node.js) Practice project.
+This is the frontend part of the MERN (MongoDB, Express, React, Node.js) project.
 It's built with React and provides a user interface for authentication, user profiles, and more.

 ## Project Structure